FarisDou/Secure-Cloud-Configuration/README.md

 ![vivaldi_fQ3YVFUNu1](https://user-images.githubusercontent.com/109401839/235411888-fadc37ab-db2b-4d4c-bc26-80bc95713900.png)

-Observe the Key Vault and Storage Account Private Endpoints are there
+4. Observe the Key Vault and Storage Account Private Endpoints

-Wait 5 minutes (get coffee, etc)
+5. Login to “windows-vm” and check the IP addresses of your Key Vault and Storage Account instances.

-Login to “windows-vm” and check the IP addresses of your Key Vault and Storage Account instances.
+> They should be private addresses, indicating the resources have been probably integrated into private VNet:

-They should be private addresses, indicating the resources have been probably integrated into private VNet:
+> If you see a public IP address, either it’s not done propagating yet, or it’s not configured correctly:

-If you see a public IP address, either it’s not done propagating yet, or it’s not configured correctly:
+> Possible causes for this are your resources and VM are actually in different Virtual Networks, or something is just not setup right

-Possible causes for this are your resources and VM are actually in different Virtual Networks, or something is just not setup right
+> The good news is, you don’t need to fix this for the rest of the lab, we are just trying to lock down the environment.

-The good news is, you don’t need to fix this for the rest of the lab, we are just trying to lock down the environment.
-However, if you want to fix it, you can try deleting the Private Endpoints/config and trying again
+> However, if you want to fix it, you can try deleting the Private Endpoints/config and trying again

 ### Run SECURE Environment for 24 Hours and Capture Analytics
 <details close>